If you came to this post wondening how to wire GFCI outlets in series you came to the right place.

 Should Outlets Be Wired in Series Or Parallel?

-Whether your electrical outlet circuits should be wired in series or parallel depends on the wiring design of your home.
-In a series circuit, all components are connected end to end.
+Whether your electrical outlet circuits should be wired in parallel depends on the wiring design of your home.
+In a circuit, all components are connected end to end.
 But in parallel circuit, all components are connected across each other.
 The result is two sets of electrically common points, and a failure in one outlet will damage the other.
 Parallel circuits are recommended because they reduce the risk of fires.

 While parallel circuit wiring is safer, series wiring has more drawbacks.
 The first disadvantage of parallel wiring is that it requires more space in the outlet box.
 In addition, a series circuit is more susceptible to short circuits.
 This is because the resistance between the cables is low.
 When one switch closes, the entire circuit will shut down.
 But a parallel connection will keep the other devices running.
 If you want to install multiple outlets, make sure you install a multi-circuit switch.